Published by Carl Hedinger. Last Updated on September 27, 2023.

 Their menu and wine selection tell me that they want to push the envelope for visitors and residents alike.

-We’re also big fans of Woodlands Barbecue on US 321, which also features in our North Carolina barbecue guide.
-Foggy Rock, Bistro Roca, and more places are included in our guide to must-eat restaurants in Blowing Rock.
+We’re also big fans of The Pedalin’ Pig on US 321, Bistro Roca, and more places are included in our guide to must-eat restaurants in Blowing Rock.

 Blowing Rock Alehouse (Awesome NC Beer and Food)

-We also like some craft beer and always enjoy a stop at Blowing Rock Alehouse Restaurant.
+We also enjoy our favorite Blowing Rock brewery, Blowing Rock Alehouse Restaurant.
 Testing my favorite beers at the source while also enjoying food is a big plus!
 The alehouse has a great outside section too, so if you are traveling with kids like us, this is an excellent place to enjoy a pint together!